Alpha Matte (Base64)#

 Troubleshooting#

-• 400/422 errors: Ensure Content-Type: application/json and image_base64 is a valid Base64 string of a supported image format
+• 400/422 errors: Ensure Content-Type: application/json and image_base64 is a valid Base64 string of a supported format.

-• 401 errors: Verify your API key is correct and included in the X-API-Key header
+• 401 errors: Verify your API key is correct and in the X-API-Key header.

 • 413 errors: Input image exceeds 10 MB after decoding.
-Compress or resize before encoding
+Resize or compress before encoding.

-• 415 errors: Ensure the decoded image is in a supported format (JPEG, PNG, WebP, TIFF, BMP, GIF)
+• 415 errors: Ensure the decoded image is JPEG, PNG, WebP, TIFF, BMP, or GIF.

-• Mask appears solid: Some viewers don't render grayscale PNGs correctly.
-Verify with an image editor
+• Mask appears solid white or black: Some viewers don't render grayscale PNGs correctly.
+Verify in an image editor.

 Related Endpoints